OxygenCobalt/Auxio/info/ARCHITECTURE.md

 This package contains all `Music` implementations, the music loading implementation, and the music folder system.
 This is the second most complicated package in the app, as loading music in a sane way is horribly difficult.

+Unlike other apps, Auxio does not load music from `MediaStore` as it is shown in the UI.
+That is dumb and stupid and prevents any advanced features like Album Artists.
+Instead, we have a single loading process that constructs an entire in-memory music library, which does increase memory usage, but allows for very high-quality metadata.

 The major classes are:
 - `MusicStore`, which is the container for a `Library` instance.
-Any code wanting to access the library should use this
+Any code wanting to access the library should use this.
 - `Indexer`, which manages how music is loaded.
 This is only used by code that must reflect the music loading state.

 Internally, there are several other major systems: